discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - Use <Skill name="Monarchs Leap"/> to reach the add quickly.
 - Help CC with [consumables](/guides/consumables).
 - Autoattack as well as using <Skill name="Worldly impact"/> and <Skill id="41524"/>.
+- If your group is slow wou may have time to switch back to Longbow here and cast <Skill name="Barrage"/>.
+Only do this if you will have time to burst P2 and still swap back to Longbow after for the 2nd add.

 ### **2nd Phase**